 The Number One question we receive here at GoSolo is whether to be a freelancer (“Sole Trader”) or to register a Limited Liability Company.

 When you register a Limited Liability Company, the company becomes a separate legal entity to you and becomes a “legal person” with full legal rights and duties.
-This means that the company has its own bank account, its own earnings and, hence, its own debt.
+This means that the company has its bank account, its earnings and, hence, its debt.

-As a sole trader, however, banks and creditors could take everything you own in order to settle your debts, including your house and the shirt on your back!
+As a sole trader, however, banks and creditors could take everything you own to settle your debts, including your house and the shirt on your back!

 Some businesses must be high on monthly debt (mortgages, supplier costs, etc.) to keep running.
 In this case, a Limited Liability Company is almost always the safer option.

 Because the Limited Company becomes a separate “legal person”, you are not allowed to simply take money from that legal person whenever you wish, just as you aren’t allowed to rob someone on the street.